Rio Tinto Group (OTCMKTS:RTNTF) Shares Down 4.7%

-Rio Tinto Group (OTCMKTS:RTNTF)’s stock price was down 4.7% during trading on Thursday .
+Rio Tinto Group (OTCMKTS:RTNTF) shares were down 4.7% on Thursday .
 The stock traded as low as $76.59 and last traded at $76.59.
-Approximately 1,296 shares were traded during trading, an increase of 10% from the average daily volume of 1,178 shares.
+Approximately 1,296 shares were traded during mid-day trading, an increase of 10% from the average daily volume of 1,178 shares.
 The stock had previously closed at $80.36.

 Rio Tinto Ltd. produces iron ore for steel, aluminium for cars and smart phones, copper for wind turbines, diamonds that set the standard for “responsible“, titanium for household products and borates for crops that feed the world.
 It operates through the following segments: Iron Ore, Aluminium, Copper & Diamonds, Energy and Minerals, and Other Operations.